raleighlittles/Simple-Image-Combiner/README.md

 # About

 This is a simple Python script that uses ImageMagick's [convert](https://imagemagick.org/script/convert.php) script to concatenate images.
-This is useful for quickly creating mosaic/tiled images.
+This is useful for quickly creating mosaic/tiled output from a directory of images.

-Here's an example of one output:
+Here's an example of one output, created from 24 separate images:

 ![test-output-image](https://i.imgur.com/MYJZs0J.jpg)